What is Raynaud's phenomenon?

 Raynaud's (say "ray-NOHZ") phenomenon is a problem with blood flow.
 Your body doesn't send enough blood to your hands and feet, so they feel very cold and numb.
 In most cases, this lasts for a short time when your body overreacts to cold temperatures.

-People may not talk to a doctor about symptoms of Raynaud's.
-For most people, it is more of a nuisance than a disability.
+For most people, Raynaud's is more of a nuisance than a disability.

 What causes Raynaud's phenomenon?